Image-X-Institute/couch-tracking/Couch Tracking/README.md

 Pre-requisite for running depth cameras.
 #### UDPsend_MultiROI.py
 User gets to select two ROIs with cursor on depth camera frame.
 After two ROIs being selected, depth measurement starts.
 The measurements are printed on screen on real-time.
 Depth measurement from ROI 1 will be sent via UDP sender, which is designed to be listened by Raspberry Pi and operate the couch motor.
 After exit the depth measurement, frame number, time stamp, ROI 1 measurement, ROI 2 measurement will be stored in an excel file.

+#### motor_analysis.ipynb
+The code is for motion compensation performance evaluation, 1D platform and 6DoF robotic arm trace generation.